Tel: +44.(0)20.3318.1134 Fax: +44.(0)20.3004.1756 Chat on Skype Bookmark and Share

 I want to apply for your services.
 How long does the whole proccess take?

-Q: What kind of merchants do you accept?
+Q: What kind of businesses/merchants do you accept?

-We accept all legal businesses wanting to accept major credit cards on their websites and merchants who need a virtual terminal to process orders taken by phone/mail.
-With our network of acquiring banks we can provide an account no matter what your category is, from mainstream e-commerce to gambling and online pharmacy.
+We accept all legal businesses wanting to accept major credit cards on their websites and businesses who need a virtual terminal to process orders taken by phone/mail.
+With all our acquiring banks we can also place high risk merchants (high risk categories list).

 Q: Is it really worth to accept credit cards?